 That means if they’re identifying all incorrect payments, they can determine whether all of those were underpaid, as well.
 They are not contacting you and paying you when they underpay, which means there is clear intent to underpay providers.
 Even if one includes all the overpayments which result in refunds into the data distribution, it is still nowhere near a normal distribution.

 Insurance companies are intentionally systematically underpaying or at the very least they are knowingly underpaying, and then they’re deliberately catching the overpayments and making sure they get those back and not notifying you of underpayment.

 The data very clearly shows that there’s intent to defraud providers.
 We are not in a criminal law case, but if anyone brought a fraud case against health insurers, this data would support intent.
 However, it is a fairly sophisticated concept for a judge or jury to accept so it might be hard to convict even though we can accept without a reasonable doubt that payers are crooked.

 What do you do with that information?
 I think the important thing is recognizing why we want to know whether it is intentional or unintentional.
-If it were unintentional, then you would expect a random or normal distribution.
+If it were involuntary, then you would expect a random or normal distribution.
 You would expect the overpayments and underpayments roughly balance and that the payer would come back and pay you for the underpayments, just as they would find and recover the overpayments.
 It would basically all even out, and you shouldn’t have a problem.
-Therefore there would be nothing to do as a provider in order to ensure financial health and complete reimbursement.
+Therefore there would be nothing to do as a provider to ensure financial health and complete reimbursement.